opentofu/opentofu/SECURITY.md

 ### Public Disclosure Processes

-If you know of a publicly disclosed security vulnerability please IMMEDIATELY email [security@opentofu.org](security@opentofu.org) to inform the Product Security Team (PST) about the vulnerability so they may start the patch, release, and communication process.
+If you know of a publicly disclosed security vulnerability please IMMEDIATELY submit a report via [Private Vulnerability Reporting](https://github.com/opentofu/opentofu/security/advisories/new) to inform the Product Security Team (PST) about the vulnerability so they may start the patch, release, and communication process.